-Through its partner organization Amahoro Human Respect, Isange applied for a permit from local sector leaders to use a football (soccer) pitch for the Pride events.
+Through its partner organization Amahoro Human Respect, Isange applied for a permit from local sector leaders to use a football (soccer) pitch for the Pride events, which would include a football match as well as speeches from local government, women, and youth leaders, followed by a lunch banquet for LGBTIQ participants.
+The theme of the event was, broadly, social inclusion.